As Google Advances Its Interests, It Serves As Huawei Emissary To U.S.

 Google is quietly assuming the role of Huawei emissary, according to a senior Huawei official, in effect negotiating with the Commerce Department on behalf of the Chinese telecom giant that has been blacklisted in the U.S.

 The fates of Huawei and Google are intertwined.
 Huawei is a leader in creating next-generation wireless networks, and it's the world's No. 2 maker of smartphones.
 Google provides support for Android, the popular mobile operating system.
 The U.S. government ban against Huawei also blocks Google from giving security updates to millions of existing Huawei phones and from issuing Android licenses in the future.
+(Google is an NPR sponsor.)

 In an interview this week with Huawei Chairman Liang Hua, NPR asked him how his company would resolve the problem of losing access to Google software.